Ask Krrish Contact Us

 4. SOQL Aggregate Functions & Grouping

-SOQL supports aggregate functions to perform calculations on a set of records and return a single value.
-These are often used with the `GROUP BY` clause to group results by a specific field.
+SOQL supports aggregate functions to perform calculations across a set of records.
+These are commonly used with GROUP BY to group results by a specific field.

-• SUM(FieldName): Calculates the sum of a numeric field.
+• SUM(FieldName) — Sum of a numeric field.

-• AVG(FieldName): Calculates the average of a numeric field.
+• AVG(FieldName) — Average of a numeric field.

 Integer accountCount = [SELECT COUNT() FROM Account];